-[Course Goals] To learn the basic of representation, feature extraction, od recognition of signals or media with two or higher dimension, and their applications.
+[Course Goals] To learn the basic of representation, feature extraction, and pattern recognition of signals with two or higher dimension, and their applications.

 Theme Class number of times Description Spatio-Temporal 1 Media 1 What is spatio-temporal media.
 Some examples.
 Light and Colors 1-2 Intensity, colors, and spectrum in image media.
-Features and 2 Fastures such as adapt racion, ato for analyzing image modia Segmentation Z Features such as edge, region, etc. for analysing image media.
+Features and 2 Eastures such as also region at a far analysing image modia Segmentation 2 Features such as edge, region, etc. for analysing image media.
 Filtering and 1-2 Introduction to filtering and Wayslet Transform Wavelet Transform 1-2 Introduction to filtering and Wavelet Transform.
-Discrete Wavelet Disects Wayslet Transform and applications such as image onhancement Transform and 1-2 Dicrete Wavelet Transform and applications such as image enhancement, Applications image compression, etc. Geometry of Image 1.0 The mechanism and geometry of image capturing: projection of a 3D world Capturing 1-2 into 2D images.
-3D Measurements 2 and Reconstruction 2 3D measurements and 3D world reconstrunction from a set of 2D images.
-Measurement of 1.2 Motions 1-2 Motion detection and measurement, and oject tracking.
-Dattam Daganitian 0-2 The basic idea of pattern recognition and usuful tools such as Support Vector Pattern Recognition Machine.
+Discrete Wavelet Diante Ward 14 Transforment and an listing and a since a sheet in the Transform and 1-2 Dicrete Wavelet Transform and applications such as image enhancement, Applications image compression, etc. Geometry of Image 1.0 The mechanism and geometry of image capturing: projection of a 3D world Capturing 1-2 into 2D images.
+3D Measurements 2 and Reconstruction 2 3D measurements and 3D world reconstruction from a set of 2D images.
+Measurement of 1.2 Mating data tion and management and sight to ship Motions 1-2 Motion detection and measurement, and oject tracking.
+Dettern Desseritier 0-2 The basic idea of pattern recognition and usuful tools such as Support Vector Pattern Recognition Machine.

-[Textbook] No specific textbook.
-Handsout will be given when necessary.
+[Textbook] No specific textbooks.
+Handouts will be given when necessary.